William M. Keys

-William Morgan Keys (born 29 March 1937) is a retired United States Marine lieutenant general.
+William Morgan Keys (March 29, 1937 – January 24, 2026) was a United States Marine lieutenant general.
 Keys was a combat veteran — receiving the Navy Cross for his heroic actions during the Vietnam War, as well as the Silver Star.
 Keys served as Commander, Marine Corps Forces Atlantic before retirement in 1994.

+After his retirement, Keys was hired by Colt's Manufacturing Company where he served as president and CEO from 1999-2012.
+Keys is widely regarded as being responsible for saving Colt from financial ruin in the late 1990's.